dgray001/gray_online/PLANS.md

-v0.6: Playable Risq
+v0.6: Visible Risq
- b: Collapsible right panel shows player resources (space for future minimap)
+ e: Zooming out too much just shows terrain color and zooming in shows zones
+ f: Can click space to see in right panel info about the space
+ g: Can click zone to see in right panel info about that zone
+ h: Zoom in more and can see zone info
- c: Closable left panel
+ i: Closable left panel
- d: Selecting building opens in left panel
- e: Selecting empty plot opens in left panel (empty building plot in left panel)
- f: Selecting unit opens them in left panel => group if 2+
+ j: Can select building in zone (including empty plot)
+ k: Can select unit(s) in zone
- g: Can select unit from group or shift click to select of type
+ l: Can select unit from unit group in right panel (or shift click to filter by type)
- h: Resource images / backend (each zone has one resource)
+ m: Zones have resources that are selectable
- i: Backend calculates player "score" and right panel shows it
+ n: Backend calculates player score and frontend shows it
- j: Orders abstraction
- k: UI to "finish" orders and right panel shows who is finished with orders
- l: Units and buildings have an array of orders they will complete in order
+ o: Frontend has scrollable area for orders (below scores)
+ p: Split units in zone by villager and military
+ q: Can toggle between views: building/villager/military/resource
+ r: Orders abstraction (backend game update of "add order") => each order has unique id
+ s: Backend game update of "finish orders" with frontend button (UI to show) => confirm dialog box
- m: Can see orders on left panel for building
+ t: Backend orders abstraction on each unit and building
- n: Can add to orders by creating a unit (villager)
+ u: Left panel shows unit / building orders in the order the will complete
+ v: Unit and building return list of possible orders based on game state => send to frontend
+ w: Frontend can see/add building orders for making unit => population limit
+ x: Frontend shows summary report skeleton each turn (backend creates from zone/space/player)
+ y: Can cancel existing orders (as part of orders turn)

+v0.7: Playable Risq
  o: Can cancel creation of unit (villager)
  p: Movement backend logic
  q: Movement frontend logic